-Avista operates more than 21,000 miles of electric transmission and distribution lines-some visible up on utility poles, others buried underground.
-For reliability and public safety, Avista routinely monitors and maintains these lines, substations and other electric equipment to meet federal and state regulations.
+Avista operates more than 21,000 miles of transmission and distribution lines for electricity-some visible up on utility poles, others buried underground.
+For reliability and public safety, Avista routinely monitors and maintains these lines, substations and other electric equipment to meet extensive federal and state regulations.

-Construction safety near power lines
+Construction safety near powerlines

 - Never climb a power-line structure under any circumstance.
-It is dangerous and illegal. - Never undertake construction activity within 20 feet of an overhead power line. - Never dump rock, rubble or topsoil under an overhead power line.
-It reduces the ground clearance needed for safety. - Stay away from fallen or low-hanging wires, as they can be very dangerous.
+It is dangerous and illegal. - Never undertake construction activity within 20 feet of an overhead power line or within 10 feet of larger distribution lines. - Never dump rock, rubble or topsoil under an overhead electricity wire.
+It reduces the line-to-ground clearance needed for safety. - Keep away from fallen or low-hanging wires, as they can be very dangerous.
 Voltages and currents from power lines and electrical devices can even interfere with the operation of some cardiac pacemakers.